Skip to content

 TAKE ACTION

 Waters of the United States (WOTUS) regulations affect a wide variety of industries, including construction, farmers, ranchers, and land developers.
 Clearly defined uses for what waters are protected by the Clean Water Act (CWA) is critical to the operation of thousands of businesses across the nation.
-NFIB released a statement supporting the Environmental Protection Agency (EPA) and Department of the Army’s proposed rule, that would alleviate that burden and limit bureaucratic and financial obstacles for small businesses and landowners.
+NFIB released a statement supporting the EPA and Department of the Army’s proposed rule, which would alleviate that burden and limit bureaucratic and financial obstacles for small businesses and landowners.

 This back-and-forth issue has disproportionally affected small businesses for years.
 Earlier this year, NFIB sent a comment letter to the EPA and the Army with suggestions that would protect the nation’s waters while providing the clarity small businesses have needed throughout this long-standing issue.